razorpay/payment-button-wordpress-plugin/readme.txt

 Razorpay Payment Button plugin is an easy-to-use tool that instantly adds a payment checkout function on WordPress.
 It requires zero coding and minimal technical expertise.

-With this plugin, you can place a Donate Now, Pay Now, Buy Now, or Subscribe Now button on your WordPress website/blog by yourself in less than 5 minutes.
+With this WordPress payment gateway plugin, you can place a Donate Now, Pay Now, Buy Now, or Subscribe Now button on your WordPress website/blog by yourself in less than 5 minutes.

 Start accepting one time and recurring payments on your website.
-Offer your customers 100+ payment modes(UPI, NEFT, Cards, Wallets, and more) via a single payment plugin for WordPress.
-Set up one or multiple payment plans according to your business model via a single plugin.
+Set up one or multiple payment plans according to your business model.
+Offer your customers 100+ payment modes(UPI, NEFT, Cards, Wallets, and more) via a single WordPress payment gateway plugin

-Razorpay Payment Button Plugin is a WordPress payment plugin that makes it easier to place the payment button widget anywhere on your website.
-It’s a free payment plugin for WordPress.
-It offers an integrated checkout experience that allows visitors to make payments directly on the same page without redirections.
+Razorpay Payment Button Plugin is a plugin for WordPress that makes it easier to place the payment button widget anywhere on your website.
+It offers an integrated checkout experience that allows visitors to make payments directly on the same page without any redirections.It’s a free WordPress payment plugin.

-Razorpay payment button helps you to start accepting payments on your website:
+Razorpay payment button helps you to start accepting payments on your WordPress website:

 - In less than 5 minutes.
 It’s that quick
 - Zero integration is needed.
 It’s that easy
 - No set-up costs are involved.
 It’s a free plugin